andreabradpitto/Mentore-Group-Project/README.md

 This is the readme for the repository of the Mentore Group Project: *A Motivational And Entertaining Ontology-based Robotic System For Education* (**GP2_RS**).

+NB this project's brach layout has been purposely split into well-defined sub-projects.

 ---

 Please check each branch in order to inspect every sub-group's work.